apache/pulsar/site/docs/latest/cookbooks/tiered-storage.md

 On the broker, the administrator must configure the bucket or credentials for the cloud storage service.
 The configured bucket must exist before attempting to offload.
 If it does not exist, the offload operation will fail.

-Pulsar users multi-part objects to update the segment data.
+Pulsar uses multi-part objects to upload the segment data.
 It is possible that a broker could crash while uploading the data.
 We recommend you add a life cycle rule your bucket to expire incomplete multi-part upload after a day or two to avoid getting charged for incomplete uploads.

 ## Configuring for S3 and GCS in the broker